-- Baby Wipes – to make your own, mix together 2 tablespoons baby oil, 1 tablespoon baby wash and ¾ cup hot water.
+- Baby Wipes – to make your own, mix together 2 tablespoons of baby oil, 1 tablespoon of baby wash, and ¾ cup of hot water.
 Place a roll of paper towel, cut in half, into an airtight container and pour the mixture over it. (this recipe is from a Tupperware consultant).

 - Hinges – to remove squeaks, apply a little baby oil to the hinge.